embl-cba/imagej-courses/imagej-practical.md

 - Save as movie: [File > Save As > AVI…] (jpeg compression)

 # Manual tracking

+To determine the motility of (not too many) particles manual tracking can be a good option.

 - Open “../tracking/ TransportOfEndosomalVirus.tif”
 - Start tracker: [ Plugins > Tracking > Manual Tracking ]